jannakha/work-test/README.md

-# UQLibrary Work Test
+# Welcome to UQLibrary Work Test!

 These simple tasks should demonstrate your basic understanding and skills in PHP and javascript.

 - read all instructions first
-- implement each test in its own repo on github
+- implement each test (fontend and backend) in its own repo on github
 - send us links to your repo when you're done

 ## Backend test: PHP Web Service